Out-of-Time Ordered Correlators in Kicked Coupled Tops: Information Scrambling in Mixed Phase Space and the Role of Conserved Quantities: SUMMARY AND DISCUSSIONS

 We have numerically studied the OTOCs in the KCT model, which exhibits chaos in the classical limit and conserves the angular momentum along the $z$-axis.
 The conservation law enables us to partition the system into distinct invariant subspaces with constant magnetization.
 We first considered the largest invariant subspace and examined the scrambling in the fully chaotic regime.
-We observed an excellent quantum-classical correspondence between the OTOC growth rate and the classical Lyapunov exponents.
-We then studied the mixed phase space OTOC dynamics with the help of Pervival's conjecture.
-By initializing the system in a random mixture of the chaotic Floquet states, we studied the OTOC growth and contrasted it with the maximally mixed state.
-The results indicate that the operators are more likely to get scrambled if the initial state is chosen from the chaotic sea.
+We observed a good quantum-classical correspondence between the OTOC growth rate and the maximum classical Lyapunov exponent.
+We then studied the mixed phase space OTOC dynamics with the help of Percival's conjecture.
+We have observed that the operators are more likely to get scrambled if the initial state is supported over the chaotic sea.
 This is reflected both in the short-time as well as the long-time behavior.
-Subsequently, we extended our analysis to the entire KCT system, investigating OTOCs for two distinct choices of initial operators.
-We found that the scrambling behavior differs depending on the choice of initial operators.
-Furthermore, conservation laws have been observed to impede operator dynamics, regardless of the choice of the initial operators.
-We then showed that the OTOC averaged over the local GUE operators is related to the operator entanglement as observed recently \cite{styliaris2021information}.
-Moreover, the OTOC is related to the coherence generating power for the diagonal Gaussian operators \cite{anand2021quantum}.
+Additionally, we have studied the infinite time averages of the OTOCs in the Floquet states against their mean location in the phase space.
+We observed that states corresponding to the same regular islands form clusters.
+Interestingly, these averages appear to vary smoothly with respect to the mean location of these states.
+Conversely, the OTOC time averages in chaotic Floquet states take nearly uniform values.
+Also, the Floquet states that are localized near the boundaries exhibit infinite time averages close to chaotic states despite being regular.
+It is to be noted that similar results exist for the entanglement entropy \cite{lombardi2011entanglement, madhok2015comment}.
+Our findings complement previous results indicating that hyperbolic fixed points can induce scrambling without chaos \cite{hashimoto2020exponential, pilatowsky2020positive, pappalardi2018scrambling, hummel2019reversible, xu2020does, steinhuber2023dynamical}.
+In particular, our results demonstrate that regular states located near the boundary of the stable islands with the chaotic region can also induce scrambling.
+We have also studied the OTOCs by taking coherent states as initial states.
+Interestingly, while the short-time growth of OTOCs captures the Lyapunov divergence, the long-term behavior of OTOCs remarkably reproduces classical phase space structures.